 East County Wildfire & Emergency Alerts

-Sign up to receive free East County Wildfire & Emergency Alerts via email at the top right side of our homepage and you can also receive a free copy of our weekly e-newsletter.
-You can also follow EastCountyAlert on Twitter for brief text alerts on your mobile phone.
-We recommend all of the above, since you don't know which form of communication may be working during a major regional emergency.
+Sign up to receive free East County Wildfire & Alerts via email at the top right side of our homepage, and you can also receive our free weekly newsletter with top news and events in East County.
+You can also follow EastCountyAlert on Twitter for brief text message alerts on your moblile phone.
+We recommend all of the above, since you don't know which form of communication will work best in a major regional emergency.